 If your core focus for your domain name strategy is search engine marketing, then you might want to consider taking things up a notch.

-You can do this by creating seperate websites for your key domain names… and host each of them with different web hosting companies.
+You can do this by creating separate websites for your key domain names… and host each of them with different web hosting companies.
 This will provide you with the ability to link between websites which each have a different IP address.
 A bit techie I know however well worth the bang in the search engines if you can do it.
 We do.
 Shhh… don’t tell anyone.